bfarago/B3-38A/README.md

 # B3-38A
-B3-38A Russian Millivoltmeter
+B3-38A or V3-38A Russian Millivoltmeter

 ![Photo](rv_doc/B3-38A.png?raw=true "Photo")

 REVERSE ENGINEERING
 -------------------
 This repository contains all the collected informations regarding the old russian millivoltmeter instrument.
+The goal to collect datasheets, schematics, etc.

 Technical characteristics
 -------------------------